 Interactive presentation about human trafficking to senior school students, covering the relationship between this illicit trade and such areas as the migrant and refugee crisis, climate change, social media and overall human rights.
 Education goes a long way—and we are very proud to be the first organization to partner with IIL to introduce the topic of Human Trafficking into the their school curriculum this year, as part Geography.

 • Pike House Coffee – “coffee with a cause!”
 (USA)

-Partnership by promoting fair trade products (food and clothes) to raise awareness and educate teenagers in the Tennessee area, about human trafficking in particular, and human rights in general.
+Partnership by promoting fair trade products (food and clothes) to raise awareness and educate teenagers in Knoxville, Tennessee, about human trafficking in particular, and human rights in general.
 Peer-to-peer action is encouraged through Youth Underground photo exhibitions, individual stills and videos, and the sales of fair trade T-shirts – all organized by teenagers on-the-ground, in Tennessee.

 • Study Day 2017 – International School of Geneva (Switzerland)

-Presentation given by Youth Underground’s CEO as Keynote Speaker to the Foundation’s 11th graders (approximately 400 students).
+Presentation given by Youth Underground’s CEO as Keynote Speaker to the Foundation’s 11th graders.
 The theme covered was: “Human trafficking: Why should you care?”
 The session was interactive and challenged students to resolve current affair issues.
 After a brief introduction to some major ethical theories, students formed teams to investigate human trafficking questions involving choices with no obvious solutions.

 • Freedom Fortnight (USA)

 Featured on Freedom Fortnight’s website to launch a two-week initiative celebrating progress made by an Organization.
 Youth Underground by Freedom Fortnight quoted as being among the “four fantastic anti-trafficking organizations.”